-Join Justin Seeley for an in-depth discussion in this video Using the updated Free Transform tool, part of Illustrator: 2013 Creative Cloud Updates.
+Join Justin Seeley for an in-depth discussion in this video Using the updated Free Transform tool, part of Illustrator CC 2013 New Features.

 With the latest update to Illustrator, Adobe is really trying to make object control and manipulation easier with the three revamped free transform tools.
 What makes these new features so unique is the fact that they also work on touch screen monitors or touch enabled drawing tablets as well.
 But I'll get to that in just a minute.
 Let's start off first by creating a new document here.
 Let's go to File > New and 1024 by 768 is fine, does not matter how big or how small the document is.
 And then once you have your document created, I'm going to go ahead and select a fill color of kind of a dark orange, and then set the stroke color to none.